 Instead, businesses will turn to middlemen.
 These are typically online companies that offer review services and then outsource the work to freelancers.
 So, to make money, you have to get involved with these companies.

 How do you do so?
 Well, most of them won’t advertise directly online.
 That’s too risky.
+Yelp hates them, and will possibly pursue legal action against them for breaking their Terms of Service.
 Instead, you need to find their recruiting ads.

 For example, you’ll often see such ads on Craigslist and on similar sites.
 Many of them may make vague claims, like suggesting that you can get paid to go to restaurants, that type of thing.
 You would then be given further details when you inquired.